Click here to learn more about Custom URL Mapping.

 The basic pre-built integrations are configured to always open a new alert as long as the following conditions are true:

-- The new alert (Source, Source Name, and Source Identifier) does not match an existing open alert in AlertOps, in which case AlertOps will record the new alert in the Inbound Messages table as Mapped Ignored.
+The new alert (Source, Source Name, and Source Identifier) does not match an existing open alert in AlertOps, in which case AlertOps will record the new alert in the Inbound Messages table as Mapped Open.

 Most sources support auto-closing; that is, a closing event is sent to match the open event.
 In this case, AlertOps will automatically close an existing alert when the following conditions are met: